 We record every tap on any link on the page.
 But this will only give you an idea of the most popular part of your website.
 But, what if you need more information?
 We can help you record the slightest thing that the users do, including if people are reading your copy.
 Read on to know about how we do that.

+Heat mapping data is quite important for UX design decisions.
+You need to gain a better understanding of how all your users would interact with your website.
+Spotting the trends in your user actions and identifying if there are any friction points when it comes to your experience is also quite important.
+With Heat maps, you have the opportunity to drive all your conversation within what happens to your organization.
+They are going to be quite easy to interpret and understand as well.
+Having plenty of this data in your GA would also provide you with the power to get your heat map rolling through a number of user choices such as browser, device, source, purchasing behaviour and much more.
 Our heat maps can capture the effectiveness of your CTAs and see if the users are paying heed to the CTA.
 This translates to gaining useful insight that will bring you a valuable tool to improve the conversion of your funnel.
 The more clicks a CTA generates, the brighter it glows in the heat map.
 With just one glance of the hot spots on the heat map, you can identify the most important buttons on your website.

 What if you need to monitor more than just clicks?
 How about the description copy that you spent so much time and resource in shaping?
 We can help you check if the information displayed on the website is being read by your users.
 We do by following the flows of the cursor and creating a hover map.
 Interesting, right?
 This tells you a lot about the copy on your website.
 It tells you what content is being read the most.
 It can even tell you the center of attraction for CTAs or website copy.
 You can use that knowledge to offer your users the kind of content that they want instead of creating copy that you think will work the best.